dsanchezp18/econ899/notebooks/notes.md

 - Time series of patents filed, and patents granted.
 In institutional context.

+- Argue for patents as a measure of innovation.
+Present pro and cons.
+LKiterature

 - Table of data sources

 - Fix citations